In this article

 3. Optimize tax benefits: The policy aids in accurately accounting for tax-deductible expenses, ensuring your business can take full advantage of tax benefits

-4. Prevent expense fraud: Through clear documentation requirements and approval processes, the policy helps you detect and prevent expense fraud
+4. Prevent expense fraud: Through clear documentation requirements and approval processes, the policy helps you detect and prevent expense fraud.

 Creating an effective expense reimbursement policy requires a thorough understanding of your company’s needs as well as the employment and tax laws in your jurisdiction.

-Try to offer example scenarios so employees can visualize how they should use the policy in real life.
 For example, consider a scenario where an employee, Sarah, is required to travel out of town for a client meeting.
 According to the policy, her transportation and lodging are both reimbursable expenses, and she has a $75 per diem rate for meals.
 Before her trip, Sarah books a round-trip flight and a hotel room for two nights and keeps all the receipts.

 The report is then reviewed by her manager, who finds she spent $95 for meal expenses on her first day of travel, $20 more than the maximum allowable per diem.
 Sarah’s manager returns the report and asks her to amend it to reflect the policy’s travel meal guidelines.
 She resubmits and her manager approves it, after which she receives reimbursement for the approved amounts.

-3. Define how employees should report expenses
+2. Define how employees should create expense reports

 If you have a modern expense management automation platform, the reporting process is usually quick and painless.
 A manual process typically requires more work for everyone involved.
 In either case, the reporting process will be similar:

-1. The employee incurs an expense
+1. Employee incurs an expense

-3. The employee submits the report
+3. Employee submits the report

-4. The report undergoes review
+4. Report undergoes review

-5. The report is approved or rejected
+5. Report is approved or rejected

 It’s especially important that your expense reimbursement policy is clear about the need for documentation and receipts, particularly if you plan to write off deductible expenses on your taxes.
 The IRS requires companies to retain receipts for business expenses for at least seven years should your company ever be audited.
 Be sure to define what you’ll accept as proof of purchase, including physical receipts, e-receipts, or digital photos or scans.

-4. Establish your approval process and delegate responsibilities
+3. Establish your approval process and delegate responsibilities

 You’ll also need a process for expense approval and reimbursement by your finance team.
 Some questions to think about include: